 Medications may be effective in reducing gynecomastia in the early stages.
-In cases in which medication has not been effective to help restore a normal breast appearance, another option is to undergo surgery to treat it.
-The surgery for gynaecomastia aims to create or restore a relatively flat appearance to the chest that can take on the shape of the underlying chest muscle.
+In cases in which medication has not been effective, another option is to undergo surgery to treat it.
+The surgery for gynaecomastia aims to create a relatively flat appearance to the chest that can take on the shape of the underlying chest muscle.

 Correction of gynaecomastia removes fat and excess glandular tissue from the chest area using liposuction.
 A small incision is made around the outside edge of each areola, where scarring should be minimally visible.

 In some cases, an excision technique may be required in addition to liposuction, to remove large amounts of glandular tissue and excess skin.
 Several incision options are available, and the surgeon will discuss each in detail with the patient.

 The surgical technique used will be determined by the patient’s: